Information for New Postdocs

 If you have questions on your benefits or other aspects of your appointment, contact the Office of Postdoctoral Affairs or the Benefits office in Human Resources.

 Complete the Office of Postdoctoral Affairs information form in order to ensure you are on our mailing list for information, services, and events.
 You can e-mail the Office of Postdoctoral Affairs at firstname.lastname@example.org or find us on the second floor of the Computer Science Building in Room 2309, down the hall from the entrance to the Graduate School.

 New Postdoc Welcome

 OPA offers a New Postdoc Welcome once every three months to help orient and welcome all new postdocs who have joined Stony Brook in the interim.
-It's a chance to hear information and ask question questions about the postdoctoral experience at Stony Brook.
-The general orientation is followed by a reception with new and continuing postdocs to welcome you to our community.
+It's a chance to hear information and ask questions about the postdoctoral experience at Stony Brook.
+The general orientation is typically followed by an opportunity to mingle and network with new and continuing postdocs to welcome you to our community.
 Visit the New Postdoc Welcome page or contact OPA about the next welcome.

 The region around Stony Brook has limited public transportation options, and so many postdocs prefer to have a car to get around Long Island.
 Some options are below.